 One vital part of coders’ jobs is to review and resubmit denied claims, ensuring that appropriate codes were used and documentation was sufficient.

 In addition, keeping up-to-date with changes in coding regulations, technologies, and medical procedures by attending training sessions, conferences, team meetings, or webinars is part of the job description.

-It is natural that coders spend a lot of time switching between multiple applications, searching for medical codes in one or more applications and entering them into the right charge entry.
-This kind of multitasking can lead to loss in accuracy, and productivity.
+It is natural that coders spend a lot of time switching between multiple applications, searching for medical codes in one or more applications, and entering them into the right charge entry.
+This kind of multitasking can lead to a loss in accuracy and productivity.
 It can also be a huge load cognitively for coders.